tuya/tuya-panel-kit-docs/docs/docs/feedback/Dialog.en.md

 group:
   title: Feedback
 title: Dialog
-desc: Dialog is a collection containing a series of commonly used dialog boxes, used to display some Native-like components.
+desc: '`Dialog` is a collection containing a series of commonly used dialog boxes, used to display some Native-like components.'
 ---

 ## Code demo